cryptekbits/KPAstroDashboard/INSTALL.md

    - If you get a security warning, right-click (or control+click) the file and select "Open"
 3. The installer will:
    - Download the latest application package directly from GitHub
-   - Check if Python is installed (and install it via Homebrew if necessary)
+   - Check if Python is installed (and install or upgrade it via Homebrew if necessary)
    - Install all required packages
    - Create a desktop shortcut for easy access